 In collaboration with the Friends of Gatineau Park, the Citizen Science Program was developed and launched in 2018.
 The program includes biodiversity monitoring, as well as habitat restoration projects.
 Participants are trained to use scientific protocols, and they provide valuable data to Park managers and biologists.
-In the first two years of the program, volunteers removed over 50 gardening bags of lesser periwinkle, an invasive plant species, from a forested area near the Gatineau Park Visitor Centre.
+In the first two years of the program, volunteers removed over 50 gardening bags of lesser periwinkle, an invasive alien plant species, from a forested area near the Gatineau Park Visitor Centre.
 The City of Ottawa and Ville de Gatineau have numerous forest-related strategies, policies and initiatives and, through this strategy, the NCC is taking a step toward greater alignment with its regional partners.
 The NCC already collaborates with the City of Ottawa and Ville de Gatineau on forest-related initiatives.
 For example, the NCC partnered with both cities to complete the 2019 tree canopy assessment, which will allow the three partners to set planting targets and locate areas for planting.

-The NCC issues over 50 scientific research permits every year for scientists from universities across Canada, federal and provincial ministries, and specialized organizations who undertake research.
+The NCC issues over 50 scientific research permits every year for scientists from universities across Canada, federal and provincial ministries, and specialized organizations who undertake research on NCC lands.
 Research topics related to forests include the effects of climate change and special weather events, Lyme disease, emerald ash borer, forest succession, and wetland dynamics, among others.

-The NCC's Five-Year Action Plan, 2021-2026
+The NCC's Five-Year Action Plan

-The Plan for Canada's Capital, 2017-2067, the NCC's core planning framework, commits the NCC to developing a 30-year program to regenerate the forests and tree canopy on federal lands.
-In support of this commitment, the Forest Strategy includes a vision statement, goals and objectives for the long term (30 years), as well as a short-term (five-year) action plan.
+The Plan for Canada's Capital, the NCC's core planning framework, commits the NCC to developing a 30-year program to regenerate the forests and tree canopy on federal lands.
+In support of this objective, the Forest Strategy includes a vision statement and objectives for the long term (30 years).
+In support of the vision and objectives, the NCC has developed a short-term (five-year) action plan.
+Having an action plan that is renewed every five years will allow the NCC to be agile and able to respond to changing pressures and resources.

-The long-term vision of the Forest Strategy is as follows:

-The trees and forests on federal lands in Canada's Capital Region are diverse, connected and resilient.
-They provide essential ecosystem services, enrich heritage and cultural landscapes, and promote health and well-being equitably for residents and visitors.
+The long-term vision of the Forest Strategy is as follows: The trees and forests on federal lands in Canada's Capital Region are diverse, connected and resilient.
+They provide essential ecosystem services, heritage and cultural landscapes, and promote health and well-being equitably for residents and visitors.